Build data aggregation with StreamX

 • aggregating data from multiple sources

-• page generation using the StreamX Rendering Engine, including:
+• page generation by using the StreamX Rendering Engine, including:

 • managing page templates